Canton of St. Gallen: History

+Prehistoric human activity in the area of the canton of St. Gallen is evidenced by the findings of stone tools and animal bones at Wildenmannlisloch cave in the Toggenburg region, which date back to the Paleolithic period (40,000–35,000 years ago).
+Slightly older are the finds at Drachenloch (lit. 'dragon hole') cave in the Sarganserland region.

+The Tabula Peutingeriana shows a Roman road and a settlement, Ad Rhenum (around present-day Rheineck/St. Margrethen), near the southern coast of Lake Constance.
+Centum Prata was a Roman vicus, now located in the municipality of Rapperswil-Jona.
+The Strahlegg ruin, a Roman watchtower in the municipality of Amden, dates back to 15 BC.

 The canton of St. Gallen is an artificial construct of various historical territories, defined by Napoleon Bonaparte in the Act of Mediation in 1803.
 About half of the canton's area corresponds to the acquisitions of the abbey of St. Gallen over centuries.

 The city of St. Gallen became independent of the abbey in 1405.
 At the same time, the abbey lost control of Appenzell.
 Conversely, the Toggenburg was acquired by the Abbey in 1468.
 Both the city and the abbey were associates (Zugewandte Orte) of the Old Swiss Confederacy, but unlike Appenzell never joined as full members.

-The territories at Lake Zürich, Walensee and Rheintal remained independent until 1798.
-In the Helvetic Republic, the northern parts of the modern canton together with Appenzell became the canton of Säntis, while its southern parts together with Glarus became the canton of Linth.